ramakrishna-g1/springboot-aws-lab/Mini-E-Commerce-transaction-management/README.md

 4. Ensure Idempotency of the endpoints by sending and tracking things like UUID with each request.
 5. Audit table in Inventory MS to track change in inventory (Track orderId, quantity, and modificationReason)
 6. One order can have multiple Products
-7. Suggest the User if stock is less than what quantity he wants i.e., user wants 10 Apples, but you have 5 only
+7. Suggest the User if stock is less than what quantity he wants i.e., user wants 10 Apples, but we have 5 only